LSZ2001/Audiovisual-causal-inference/README.md

 - **heterotype_to_sigmafun.m** generates symbolic functions for the sensory noise function sigma(s) from the function family names "constant" or "exp".
 - **complete_thetaUA_for_UJointFits.m** is for parametric model's NLL on UA data only.
 It completes the UA parameters by joining UA unique parameters and UA+UV shared parameters.
 - **merge_UJoint_BADsbounds.m** and **sigmafun_BADSbounds_comprehensive.m** output the parameter bounds for BADS model fitting, according to the parametric model specifications.
-- **qtrapz.m** is code for trapezoidal numerical integration, used in the code for computing posterior means.
+- **qtrapz.m** is code for trapezoidal numerical integration, used for computing posterior means.
   - Acerbi, L. (2019).
 An Exploration of Acquisition and Mean Functions in Variational Bayesian Monte Carlo.
 In Proc.
 Machine Learning Research 96: 1-10.
 1st Symposium on Advances in Approximate Bayesian Inference, Montréal, Canada. https://github.com/acerbilab/vbmc

 #### Optimizer-related